VasudhaJha/DeltaDetective/README.md

 Whether you're analyzing code changes, reviewing document revisions, or managing configuration files, DeltaDetective provides a reliable way to spot variations in content.

 Once implemented, these will be its key Features:
-- Line-by-line and character-level comparison
+- Word-by-word
-- Identification of added, removed, and modified lines
+- Identification of added, removed, and modified word
 - Flexible options for handling whitespace and encoding differences
 - Command-line interface for easy integration into your workflow